jyztintan/tp/docs/UserGuide.md

 - Month input should be a valid month in `MMM` format and non-empty.
   - Filtering by month "September" should be `filter b/Sep`
     - `filter b/SEP` matches person with Birthday in September.
-- Month input will also accept extraneous input, as long as it is not the same birthday prefix with spaces before, <br>`e.g. filter b/Sep b/mog`, as that will be considered as duplicate prefixes.
-  If the first few characters are any valid month, it will be valid.
+- Month input will also accept extraneous input, i.e. if the first 3 characters are any valid month, it will be valid.
   E.g.,
   This forgiving behavior allows you to type in `filter b/AprMogger` and Realodex will interpret the month as April!

+  ⚠️ This does not apply
+  if the extraneous input is the **same birthday prefix with spaces before** it, `e.g. filter b/Sep b/mog` as that will be considered as **duplicate birthday prefixes.**
 - **Comprehensive searching**, returning all persons with birthdays in the specified month.
     - `filter b/Jan` returns all persons with birthday in January.
 - Persons who do not have a specified birthday will **not be included** in the search results.